eliminmax/eambfc/README.md

 * [x] better command-line interface for the compiler
 * [x] add the ability to compile multiple source files in one run
 * [x] add a command-line argument to continue on if a source file fails to build
+* [x] add a command-line argument to disable deletion of failed files
+  * [x] write headers if an instruction fails to compile and that option is set

 #### In Progress